AtharvaKitkaru/knack/README.md

 ![KNACK](https://user-images.githubusercontent.com/53979947/160264487-07802b80-2ff8-40c2-98f1-8eafed381036.png)
+Team: Knack
 ## Problem Statement:
 Music is known to be effective for mood improvement.
 It has the power to change ones overall frame of mind.
 Music also plays a very big role in changing the atmosphere and influencing the ambience of any place.
 Seeing how much of a great impact music has on everyone’s lives we need a stable service to fulfil a few requirements that would make listening to music a better experience.
 ## Our Solution:
+A blockchain-based decentralized music streaming platform to connect music enthusiasts directly to independent music artists.
+The artists can use this platform to share their music with greater freedom while ensuring ownership and avoiding duplication of their music.
+People can listen to their favourite songs and support the artists by making micropayments through our custom crypto tokens.
 ## Features implemented:

 ## Technology Stack: